I am an avid video game player, and the "Final Fantasy" series is one of my all-time favorites.

 - Minotaur (FVIII): I forgot the GFs were called "Brothers" in Final Fantasy VIII, because I always rename them "Minotauri."
 But of course, one of them is named Minotaur.
 They hide in a labyrinth as a proper Greek Minotaur should.
 Your schoolteacher probably never told you the Minotaur's scandalous origin, although I suspect that was a Greek smear-myth plastered onto a more dignified Minoan myth after the Minoan civilization gave way to the Greeks.

-Odin (FFIII onward): is the Norse father of the gods, a sky-god analogous to Zeus.
+- Odin (FFIII onward): This is the Norse father of the gods, a sky-god analogous to Zeus.
 In Norse mythology he's depicted as an old man rather like Gandalf, hooded and cloaked, missing an eye which he sacrificed for wisdom.
 His spear is Gungnir, which often appears in Final Fantasy, and his horse Sleipnir has eight legs (probably too hard to animate).
 As a sky-god, it makes some sense to have him associated with a stormy entrance, but his iron-cutting sword move (Zantetetsuken) is purely Japanese, and his appearance in Final Fantasy is that of a medieval Japanese warrior.

-Pandemona (FFVIII): Pandaemonium was the name of the capital of Hell invented by John Milton in Paradise Lost.
+- Pandemona (FFVIII): Pandaemonium was the name of the capital of Hell invented by John Milton in Paradise Lost.
 It means "every demon."
-The word caught on to mean a general hubbub, chaos.
+The word caught on to mean a general hubbub or chaos.

 - Phoenix (FFV onward): You know what a phoenix is, of course: a fiery bird that consumes itself in flames and is reborn from the ashes.
 Its origins are Egyptian, the Benu bird associated with the sun which was supposed to be born of fire.
 Later Greek, Roman, and medieval myth came to emphasize the death-and-rebirth from ashes.
 Here's a great page on ancient sources for "phoenix."
 The phoenix is not only known in the West, however; it was also a magical bird of China and Japan.